arteria/cmsplugin-contact-plus/README.md

 ### ``DEFAULT_FROM_EMAIL``

 Specify ``DEFAULT_FROM_EMAIL`` (https://docs.djangoproject.com/en/dev/ref/settings/#default-from-email) in your projects settings to send emails from a specific address.
 Otherwise Django's default  'webmaster@localhost' will be used.

 ### ``CONTACT_PLUS_REPLY_EMAIL_LABEL``

 To set the reply-to header for the email automatically, specify ``CONTACT_PLUS_REPLY_EMAIL_LABEL`` in your project settings.
 If the label is "your email" for example, then set ``CONTACT_PLUS_REPLY_EMAIL_LABEL='your-email'`` - basically it's the slugified field label that is used to look up the reply-to email address.

+### ``CMSPLUGIN_CONTACT_FORM_VALIDATORS``

+Specify ``CMSPLUGIN_CONTACT_FORM_VALIDATORS`` in your projects settings to one or more [validator functions](https://docs.djangoproject.com/en/dev/ref/validators/) that are used with the CharFieldWithValidator field.
+Expected is a list of strings, each string should point a validator function by its full path.
+For example:

+CMSPLUGIN_CONTACT_FORM_VALIDATORS = [
+  'myproject.utils.validators.phone_number_validator',
+]

 ### reCAPTCHA